-Directly following the current position slider is the Bookmark button.
+Following the Sleep Timer button is the Bookmark button.
 Selecting the Bookmark button will insert or delete a bookmark at the current reading position.

-While reading the book, select the Bookmark button at any time to mark that point in the title and return to that point whenever you wish.
+While reading the book, select the Bookmark button at any time to mark points you may wish to return to later.
 Selecting the Bookmark button while playing a book will not disrupt the narration of the title.
 The bookmark will be kept in memory even if you turn off BARD Mobile or select another title to read.

 To remove a bookmark while reading a book, return to within 5 seconds of the marked position and select the Bookmark button.
 If you are not currently reading the book, the reading position must be exactly at the existing bookmark to remove it.

-Just before the Menu button is the Previous button, which is used to move backward one navigation point to the previous point as selected with the Menu button.
+The next button on the Now Reading screen is the Previous button, which is used to move backward one navigation point to the previous point as selected with the Menu button.
 If BARD Mobile is in stop mode, each time the Previous button is activated, the book narrator will read the heading of the new item selected.
 If it is in play mode, playback will start from the new location.

 Pressing the Previous button for an extended time will move navigation toward the beginning of the book in increments of five navigation items, or by tens for pages.
 VoiceOver users can double tap and hold the button to accomplish the same result.